Huelva Things To Do; Tourist Attractions + Beaches

 Sunset

 • Punta Umbria – A fine, clean sand beach sits on a peninsula and the sea extends into the estuary.
-It can be a popular place in the summer where there are a number of restaurants and a vibrant nightlife.
+It can be a popular place in the summer where there are several restaurants and a vibrant nightlife.

 • Playa de la Ria – This is an estuary beach with a strong current where the water deepens.